 Here at Eagle Brae log cabins, we’re conveniently located close to the Farrar and Glass rivers.
 Where salmon, trout and pike are abundant.
 And there are plenty of other outdoor holiday activities to enjoy in the local area.
 So, why not take a look at our beautiful log cabins, and book your activity-packed stay this summer?

+At Eagle Brae, we offer dual bank fishing on Farrar and Glass rivers.
+So you can fish in both rivers on the same day.
 Both the Rivers Farrar and Glass have more than simply salmon in stock.
-They also offer fantastic brown trout fishing between April and July every year.
+They also offer fantastic brown trout fishing.
 The River Farrar is teaming with pan-sized trout, although the occasional monster still finds its way on to a few lucky fishermen’s lines.
 Since the River Glass has a large pike population (another fish sure to put up a good fight), it has fewer trout than the River Farrar but they tend to be quite a bit bigger.

-If you’re angling for brown trout and wading into rivers sounds like a lot of hard work, Loch Monar and Lochan Airidh Fhraoich are great alternatives for wild brown trout loch fishing.
-Eagle Brae offers exclusive day trips on Loch Monar with an experienced ghillie to help navigate the shallow, rocky waters and rising waves during high winds.
+Plus, Eagle Brae offers exclusive day trips on Loch Beannacharan with an experienced ghillie to help navigate the shallow, rocky waters and rising waves during high winds.

-So whether you’re a seasoned fisherman or a budding fishing enthusiast, fishing in the Highlands has never been easier than with Eagle Brae.
+So whether you’re a seasoned fisherman or a budding fishing enthusiast, fishing in the Scottish Highlands has never been better than with Eagle Brae.
 Just come on down and see for yourself.
 Tight lines.